leadr-msu/photogrammetry-data-processing/index.md

         * Do this for all three rotations of your photos
         * This tells the Agisoft that all photos in this folder are from the same pass to help it align the photos

-IV.
+### IV.
 Apply Mask
-a.
-File  Import  Import Masks
+* **File --> Import --> Import Masks**
-b.
-Presets that should be selected:
+* Presets that should be selected:
-i.
-Method: From
+      * Method: From Background
-Background
-ii.
-Operation: Replacement
+      * Operation: Replacement
-iii.
-Filename
-template: likely this will
-just be mask.jpg
+      * Filename template: likely this will just be mask.jpg
-iv.
-Tolerance: 25
-(can be changed
-depending on how the
+      * Tolerance: 25 (can be changed depending on how the mask performs)
-mask performs)
-v.
-Apply to: All
+      * Apply to: All cameras
-cameras

-c.
-You will be prompted to choose the folder where the mask is housed – it needs to create a path to that image
+* You will be prompted to choose the folder where the mask is housed – it needs to create a path to that image
-i.
-Navigate to where the mask is located – the actual mask image will not be shown in the folder
+      * Navigate to where the mask is located – the actual maskimage will not be shown in the folder
-1. Click Okay
+            * Click **Okay**

-d.
-Once the mask has loaded (should take a few minutes), click on a few photos to make sure the mask was applied correctly
+* Once the mask has loaded (should take a few minutes), click on a few photos to make sure the mask was applied correctly
-i.
-If not, you can toggle the tolerance and rerun the mask
+      * If not, you can toggle the tolerance and rerun the mask
-1. Higher tolerance = more aggressive masking
+            * Higher tolerance = more aggressive masking

 V. Align Photos
 a.
 Aligning the photos creates a sparse cloud model of the object – a